JetBrains/guide/site/ai/article/junie/index.md

 `Create a root welcoming page`
 `Activate basic membership for all members by default`

-**Step 2.
-Add payment gateway**
+_Step two - Add payment gateway_

 In the next step, we will try to add a payment gateway and use the Stripe API in our application.
 First, log in to admin as superuser and add some new subscriptions.

 Try this prompt: _Add Stripe as payment gateway for subscriptions_

-**Tip**: New packages are required; you can install them by clicking the tips provided by PyCharm.
+Tip: New packages are required; you can install them by clicking the tips provided by PyCharm.
 You will need to rerun the local server after the new packages have been installed.

 When Junie has finished, instructions on how to set up the Stripe payment gateway are written in the `README.md` file.
 If you have a Stripe account, you can follow the instructions in README.md and set up a payment gateway with test mode to see if it works.

-**Tip**: Check if the migrations have been applied; if not, it can be done manually in the terminal using the command `python manage.py makemigrations` and then `python manage.py migrate`.
+Tip: Check if the migrations have been applied; if not, it can be done manually in the terminal using the command `python manage.py makemigrations` and then `python manage.py migrate`.

-**Step 3.
-Customize looks and themes**
+_Step three - Customize looks and themes_

 In the next step we can try to change the colour theme with Junie’s help.
 Let’s ask Junie to match our app’s theme with that of the Django website.